codecrafters-io/build-your-own-redis/solutions/php/init/explanation.md

-The entry point for your Redis implementation is in `main.php`.
+The entry point for your Redis implementation is in `app/main.php`.

 Study and uncomment the relevant code: